 - Reasonably priced business plans

-Wix is another cloud-based web development platform which lets you create HTML5 and mobile-optimized websites effortlessly.
+Wix is another cloud-based web development platform that lets you create HTML5 and mobile-optimized websites effortlessly.

 - Flexible and Versatile